Locally Markov walks on finite graphs: Locally Markov walks

-\begin{defn} A random walk $(X_n)_{n\in\N}$ is called a \emph{locally Markov walk}, if the process $(L^x(k))_{k\in\N}$ is a Markov chain for every $x\in V$. \end{defn} The initial state $(L^x(0))_{x\in G}$ of the locally Markov walk may be fixed or random.
-Notice that a locally Markov walk fulfills a weaker form of the Markov property.
-Whereas for a Markov chain the next step of the process only depends on its current location, for a locally Markov walk we need to know both; the current location of the walker as well as the action the walk made the previous time it was at the current location.
+Let $G=(V,E)$ be a locally finite, strongly connected, directed graph with vertex set $V$ and edge set $E$, and denote by $"\rightarrow"$ the neighborhood relation in $G$.
+For an edge $(x,y)\in E$ we write sometimes $x\rightarrow y$, and for $x\in V$, we write $N_x$ for the set of neighbors of $x$, that is $N_x=\{y\in V:\ x \rightarrow y\}$.
+Recall the definition of the random process $(X_n)_{n\in\N}$ (not necessary Markovian), of the exit times from Equation \eqref{eq:exit-times}, and of the local chain $L^x$ at $x\in V$ as defined in \eqref{eq:local-chains}. \begin{defn} A random walk $(X_n)_{n\in\N}$ on $G$ is called a \emph{locally Markov walk}, if the process $(L^x(k))_{k\in\N}$ is a Markov chain for every $x\in V$. \end{defn} The initial state $(L^x(0))_{x\in G}$ of the locally Markov walk may be fixed or random.
+A locally Markov walk satisfies a weaker Markov property: unlike a Markov chain, where the next step depends solely on the current state, it also depends on the action taken the last time the walker was at the current location.

-\begin{example}\normalfont \textbf{Simple random walk on $G=(V,E)$.} This is the basic example of a locally Markov walk, in which each local chain $(L^x(k))_{k\in\N}$ is just a simple random walk on the set $N_x$ of the neighbors of $x$, for every $x\in V$. $\diamondsuit$ \end{example}

-\begin{example}\normalfont \textbf{Excited random walk \cite{excited-walk}.} An excited walk is a random walk that has a drift in some direction when first visiting a vertex, and moves uniformly at random to the neighbours on each subsequent visit.
-More precisely, the excited random walk on $\Z$ with drift of magnitude $\varepsilon>0$ to the right can be modeled as a locally Markov walk as following.
+\begin{example}\normalfont \textbf{Excited random walk \cite{excited-walk} on $\Z$.} An excited walk is a random walk that has a drift in some direction when first visiting a vertex, and moves uniformly at random to the neighbours on each subsequent visit.
+More precisely, the excited random walk on $\Z$ with drift of magnitude $\varepsilon>0$ to the right can be modeled as a locally Markov walk as follows.
 Let each $n\in\Z$ have the three neighbours $n+1,n-1$ and $n$ itself, i.e.~we introduce self-loops for technical purposes.
-The local chain at vertex $n\in\Z$ has as state space $\{n-1,n,n+1\}$ and transition probabilities given by
+The local chain at $n\in\Z$ has state space $\{n-1,n,n+1\}$ and the transition probabilities are

 if the previous exit from $n$ was to $n$ itself and